from the cover of: The Man who Made Vermeers:

 This is exactly where a sense of history becomes important.

 Yes, but the way you go about answering this question involves more than history.
 There's also an idea.
-You discuss Van Meegeren's forgeries in the context of 20th century art and politics and propose that "a fake doesn't necessarily succeed or fail according to the fidelity with which it replicates the distant past but on the basis of its power to sway the contemporary mind."
+You discuss Van Meegeren's forgeries in the context of twentieth century art and politics and propose that "a fake doesn't necessarily succeed or fail according to the fidelity with which it replicates the distant past but on the basis of its power to sway the contemporary mind."
 Could you elaborate on that a little more?

 JL Well, I'm not the first person to notice that forgeries tend to incorporate elements of the visual culture of their own period, and that this is one of the reasons that they can become so seductive — because they seem to suggest that these great painters of the past were so talented and so ingenious and had so much to say about life and the world that they actually anticipated our own concerns.
 But I try to delve into this idea with greater specificity and depth than has generally been done, particularly with reference to Van Meegeren's later biblical Vermeer forgeries, which strike most people today as simply baffling.